intel/kvm-multios/documentation/windows_vm.md

 The noprompt installation iso will be generated at path specified by WinPE_OutputISOfile variable in CreateNoPromptISO.ps1 script.
 This can be used for all subsequent Windows unattended installations.

-## Running Windows10 Automated Install
+### Getting Ready for Automated Install
 1. Copy windows noprompt installer iso to the Intel host machine which is to run the guest VM.

-        sudo cp <windowsNoPrompt.iso> guest_setup/ubuntu/unattend_win10/windowsNoPrompt.iso
+        cp <windowsNoPrompt.iso> guest_setup/ubuntu/unattend_win10/windowsNoPrompt.iso

-2. Copy required installation files to guest_setup/ubuntu/unattend_win folder, renaming them as below.
+2. Copy required Windows update OS patch msu file to guest_setup/ubuntu/unattend_win folder, renaming as below.

         cp windows-kbxxxxxxx-x64_xxxxxxxxxxx.msu ./guest_setup/ubuntu/unattend_win10/windows-updates.msu

+3. Copy required Intel GPU GFX driver archive to guest_setup/ubuntu/unattend_win folder, ensure renaming as below.

         cp <Driver-Release-64-bit.zip> ./guest_setup/ubuntu/unattend_win10/Driver-Release-64-bit.zip
+        OR
+        cp <Driver-Release-64-bit.7z> ./guest_setup/ubuntu/unattend_win10/Driver-Release-64-bit.7z

+4. Copy required Intel GPU SR-IOV Zero-copy driver archive to guest_setup/ubuntu/unattend_win folder, renaming as below.

         cp <ZCBuild_xxxx_MSFT_Signed.zip> ./guest_setup/ubuntu/unattend_win10/ZCBuild_MSFT_Signed.zip

-3. Run below command to start Windows VM automated install from a terminal.
+Now system is ready to run Windows Automated install.
+Run Windows automated install as per following sections based on what type of VM support is desired and whether provided Intel GPU GFX driver used for installation is WHQL certifed or non-WHQL certified aka attest-signed.

+Refer to here for information on WHQL certified vs Intel attest-signed graphics driver: [What Is the Difference between WHQL and Non-WHQL Certified Graphics Drivers?](https://www.intel.com/content/www/us/en/support/articles/000093158/graphics.html#summary)

+## Running Windows10 Automated Install
 **Note: VM will restart multiple times and finally shutdown automatically after completion.
 Installation may take some time, please be patient.
-As part of windows installation process VM will be restarted in SR-IOV mode for installation of SR-IOV required drivers in the background.
+As part of windows installation process VM may be restarted in SR-IOV mode for installation of SR-IOV required drivers in the background.
 At this stage VM will no longer have display on virt-viewer UI nor on VNC.
 Instead VM display could be found on host platform physical monitor.
 DO NOT interfere or use VM before setup script exits successfully.**

-        ./guest_setup/ubuntu/win10_setup.sh -p client --force --viewer

         Command Reference:
-        windows_setup.sh [-h] [-p] [--force] [--viewer]
-        Create Windows vm required images and data to dest folder /var/lib/libvirt/images/windows.qcow2 Place required Windows installation files as listed below in guest_setup/ubuntu/unattend_win folder prior to running.
+        win10_setup.sh [-h] [-p] [--no-sriov] [--non-whql-gfx] [--force] [--viewer] [--debug] Create Windows vm required images and data to dest folder /var/lib/libvirt/images/windows.qcow2 Place required Windows installation files as listed below in guest_setup/ubuntu/unattend_win10 folder prior to running.
-        (windowNoPrompt.iso, windows-updates.msu, ZCBuild_MSFT_Signed.zip, Driver-Release-64-bit.zip)
+        (windowsNoPrompt.iso4, windows-updates.msu4, ZCBuild_MSFT_Signed.zip4, Driver-Release-64-bit.[zip|7z])
         Options:
                 -h                show this help message
-                -p        specific platform to setup for, eg. "-p client" Accepted values:
+                -p                specific platform to setup for, eg. "-p client " Accepted values:
                                     client
                                     server
-                --force   force clean if windows vm qcow is already present --viewer  show installation display
+                --no-sriov        Non-SR-IOV windows install.
+No GFX/SRIOV support to be installed --non-whql-gfx    GFX driver to be installed is non-WHQL signed but test signed --force           force clean if windows vm qcow is already present --viewer          show installation display
+                --debug           Do not remove temporary files.
+For debugging only.

 This command will start Windows guest VM install from Windows installer.
 Installation progress can be tracked in the following ways:
 - "--viewer" option which display VM on virt-viewer
 - via remote VNC viewer of your choice by connect to <VM_IP>:5902.
-VM ip address can be found using the command: sudo virsh domifaddr windows
+VM ip address can be found using the command: virsh domifaddr windows

+### Automated SRIOV Install with WHQL Certified Graphics Driver
+If platform Intel GPU driver available for platform is WHQL certified, run below command to start Windows VM automated install from a GUI terminal on host platform.

+        ./guest_setup/ubuntu/win10_setup.sh -p client --force --viewer

+### Automated SRIOV Install with Intel Attest-signed Graphics Driver
+If platform Intel GPU driver available for platform is non-WHQL certified (Intel attest-signed driver), run below command to start Windows VM automated install from a GUI terminal on host platform.

+        ./guest_setup/ubuntu/win10_setup.sh -p client --non-whql-gfx --force --viewer

+### Windows10 Non-SR-IOV Automated Install
+For Windows guest VM without Intel GPU SR-IOV drivers, run below command to start Windows VM automated install from a terminal.

+        ./guest_setup/ubuntu/win10_setup.sh -p client --no-sriov --force --viewer

 # Launching Windows VM
 Windows VM can be run with different display support as per below examples.
-Refer to [here](README.md#vm-management) more details on VM managment.
+Refer to [here](README.md#vm-management) for more details on VM managment.

 <table>
     <tr><th align="center">Example</th><th>Description</th></tr>